 How do I make a living?
-Well, I am currently an Assistant Professor in the Instructional Technology and Education Evaluation & Research programs at Wayne State University (but beginning in August I will be the Director of Doctoral Studies for the Isabelle Farrington College of Education and an Assistant Professor in the Educational Leadership at Sacred Heart University).
+Well, I am currently the Director of Doctoral Studies for the Isabelle Farrington College of Education and an Assistant Professor in the Educational Leadership at Sacred Heart University.
 While I am not specifically paid to publish (it’s just part of being a faculty member), my work on both K-12 online learning and gaming in education is published fairly regularly.
 Like most academics, those items that are published in non-open source journals – who maintain the copyright on those articles (although I tend to ask for permission to post the item to my personal website – see http://www.michaelbarbour.com).
 I also make a habit of trying to publish in open source journals (at least as much as I am able, being an untenured, tenure-track faculty member in a tenure track position).

 Beginning in the Summer 2011 semester, I have also begun an adjunct faculty position in the Department of Educational Technology at Boise State University – where I have designed and teach a course on blogging in education.
 Finally, like many university faculty I have established a small consulting business where I do work for a variety of K-12 online learning programs in Canada, the United States and worldwide; along with other educational organizations (see below for the list).